Paris ni Saku Étoile: Production

 The film was produced as an independent film during the COVID-19 pandemic in Japan.
 Taniguchi chose Toma to play Fujiko because he wanted a character with a pure and charming voice.
 The film had been in production since at least 2018, when Kondō was approached by Karki Rajeev, Arvo Animation's representative director, to produce character designs for a film the studio was working on.
 Kondō initially declined the offer, only to accept after Rajeev insisted on at least doing some art.

 Manga adaptation

-A manga adaptation, written and illustrated by Zerihan, will begin serialization in Kodansha's Monthly Afternoon magazine on November 25, 2025.
+A manga adaptation, illustrated by French artist Zelihan, began serialization in Kodansha's seinen manga magazine Monthly Afternoon on November 25, 2025.
+The first tankōbon volume collecting its chapters was released on March 23, 2026.